mryap/fierce-robin/src/pages/home.md

 title: Home
 sections:
   - type: section_content
-    bg: gray
+    bg: white
-    content: >-
+    content: |-
-      Build online success with Digital Analytics and a/B testing.
+      Build online success with Digital Analytics and A/B testing.

       * Validate new design or change from existing traffic
       * Gain new insights into customer behaviour

-      * Minimal Support from IT and Designer
+      * Minimal Support from your IT and Designer

-      I am Yap.
-Hire me to transform your business with Analytics, A/B Testing and Machine Learning
-    title: Turn clicks into profit
+    title: ""
-    image: /images/chaplin-hero-1980x1760.png
+    image: /images/hero.png
     actions:
       - label: Read My Blog
         url: /blog